everx-labs/everdev/docs/work_with_contracts.md

 **Note:** Only the mobile version of TON Surf enables you to get Rubies.
 After installing TON Surf on your mobile device and receiving Rubies, you can access your TON Surf account via the web (URL: [https://web.ton.surf/](https://web.ton.surf/)).

-2. To configure the environment required for contract development, you should install the tondev tool by running the following command:
+2. To configure the environment required for contract development, you should install the TONDev tool by running the following command:

 ```
 npm i -g tondev
 ```

-3. Add a network to the tondev registry with two endpoints (for details, see [Networks](https://docs.ton.dev/86757ecb2/p/85c869-networks/t/660e33)):
+3. Add a network to the TONDev registry with two endpoints (for details, see [Networks](https://docs.ton.dev/86757ecb2/p/85c869-networks/t/660e33)):

 ```
 tondev network add devnet net1.ton.dev,net5.ton.dev
 ```

-4. Specify the developer’s network devnet as a default network for contract development (see the [TONDEV documentation](https://github.com/tonlabs/tondev#network-tool)) by running the following command:
+4. Specify the developer’s network devnet as a default network for contract development (see the [TONDev documentation](https://github.com/tonlabs/TONDEV#network-tool)) by running the following command:

 ```
 tondev network default devnet
 ```

-5. To enable using your wallet as a giver, you import the seed phrase from Surf to tondev.
+5. To enable using your wallet as a giver, you import the seed phrase from Surf to TONDev.
 In Surf, select: Settings > Safety protection > Master password.
 The system will ask you to enter your PIN.
 After successful PIN validation, it will display the master password, consisting of 12 words (seed phrase).
 Copy and save your seed phrase.

 6. Add a signer with previously generated keys (seed phrase):